jjaskulowski/tradingview-tools/README.md

-Dashobard to see multiple trading view charts on one page.
+Dashboard to see multiple trading view charts on one page.
 Your personal quick scanner.